MoSalah-tech/E-Commerce_AI-_shopping_agent/README.md

 - **JWT authentication** — Secure user sessions with token-based auth.
 - **Chat persistence** — Conversations are stored and retrieved via LangGraph checkpointer with Postgres.
 - **Modern web UI** — A Next.js frontend with a clean chat interface.
+- **CI/CD with Jenkins** – Automated Docker image builds and pushes to Docker Hub via a Jenkins pipeline.

 ## 🏗️ Architecture